Primary Navigation Mobile

 Is now the time to buy an electric car?

-Falling used electric car prices is good news.
+It’s good news for anyone in the market for a used electric car.
 But buying a used electric car is not straightforward.
 Beyond the usual car checks, it’s all about whether it fits into your lifestyle, as detailed above.
 But if you’re able to get all those boxes ticked, then the used car market is shaping up to play into your favour.

 The used car choices no longer are limited to short-range, slow first-generation models, with Jaguar I-Paces and Audi E-Trons, especially, falling to a fraction to their new cash prices.
+Newer, premium EVs are continuing to be exellent bargains used.
+We found examples of the BMW iX and Audi E-Tron GT for practically half their original values.
 The question remains whether this depreciation curve will continue going forwards, or whether prices have now settled to a level just below their petrol alternatives.

 My view as the editor of Parkers is that the market has spoken, and values are settling at their natural levels.
 That’s good news if you’re buying one now, but this new reality is going to shape the next generation of finance deals for new car buyers – it will be interesting to see how things pan out in a market that’s proving a little resistant to EVs.